HISPlayer/UnityAndroid-SDK/metaxr.md

 #### Target Architecture
 - IL2CPP - ARM64

+**Note**: If you plan to use **Meta XR SDK v74 or newer**, we recommend working with **Unity 2022.3 LTS or Unity 6+**.
+Older Unity versions may still work but are limited to the Oculus XR Plugin and won’t support new Meta XR features.

 ## Integrate Meta XR All-in-One SDK

 Integrate HISPlayer SDK with the **[Meta XR All-in-One SDK](https://developer.oculus.com/downloads/package/meta-xr-sdk-all-in-one-upm/)**.